The difference between x-ply and monofilm windsurfing sails

 Intermediate and advanced windsurfers probably pay more attention to performance than beginner riders, who tend to privilege resistance and durability of materials in an initial learning phase.

-"You go faster on monofilm mainly because it's more stretch resistant.
+"You go faster on monofilm mainly because it's more stretch-resistant.
 You'd think all those threads in x-ply would control stretch, but a flat film is definitely firmer and more stretch resistant because it's not 'sandwiched' like x-ply," explain the sail designers at Loftsails.

 "X-ply is also slower because it's not as flat.
-The thread matrix affects the surface and, on-water testing, across many brands, is conclusive that flat film delivers added speed and release."
+The thread matrix affects the surface, and on-water testing across many brands is conclusive that flat film delivers added speed and release."

 Different Variables